Shorthanded Auburn knocks off Kentucky to reach first-ever Final Four

 Auburn started slowly, missing eight of their first nine three-point attempts after hitting 17 shots from beyond the arc in Friday night's win over top-seeded North Carolina.
 The Tigers were also beset by early foul trouble along their depleted front line, as Malik Dunbar, Horace Spencer and Austin Wiley each picked up two fouls before the 10-minute mark of the first half.

 On the other side, P.J.
-Washington could seemingly do no wrong, scoring 15 first-half points on five-of-eight shooting.
-He would finish with 28 points and 13 rebounds, but didn't get enough help from his mates.
+Washington seemingly could do no wrong, scoring 15 first-half points on five-of-eight shooting.
+He would finish with 28 points and 13 rebounds but didn't get enough help from his mates.

 The Tigers rallied after trailing by as many as 11 points in the first half, outscoring Kentucky 10-5 over the final three minutes before halftime to cut their deficit to just 35-30 at the intermission.